-Credit score is calculated based on your credit history.
-It has the highest weightage of 30% in the calculation of your credit score.
-The banks and the financial institutions send personal as well as credit related information to the credit bureaus.
-The credit bureau then collates all the information into your credit report.
-The credit bureau has a month-on-month record of the latest 3 years of your payments towards your bills and EMIs.
+Credit score is calculated and generated based on your credit history.
+It has the highest weightage of 30% in your CIBIL score calculation.
+The financial institutions share consumer credit information to the credit bureaus on a monthly basis.
+The credit bureau then collates all the information into your credit report and calculate credit score.
+The credit bureau holds and maintains your month-on-month record of the latest 7 years of your payment history.

 The credit report also contains the status for each account, whether it has been settled, written off, along with the total paid or overdue amount.
 It also contains information related to the Days Past Due (DPD), and details of submitted collateral/security, if any.
 Therefore, if you have ever missed, delayed or defaulted on your loan EMIs or credit card bills, it shall negatively impact your credit score.

 Suggested Read: How Credit Card Impacts your Credit Score?